isomerpages/govtech-stp/_sdf-upgrade/00b-sdf-upgrade-faq.md

 In addition, travellers will also be charged additional costs of up to $450 ($300 for specialised cleaning costs for the vacated room; $150/vehicle for transport to the next SDF) for their transfers.

-For example, total costs for a traveller who transfers to a suite on Day 2: [2/14 * $2k at existing SDF] + [12/14 * $6k at the regular suite] + $450 = $5.9k (rounded up).
+For example, total costs for a traveller who transfers to a suite on Day 2: [2/14 * $2k at existing SDF] + [12/14 * $7.5k at the standard suite] + $450 = $7.2k (rounded up).
 Travellers who have already paid the default SDF cost only need to pay the difference.

 #### 2. How do I pay for my suite?